Fire tactic: offensive vs. defensive fire attack

-It's important to note that OSHA's 2-in-2-out regulation requires that prior to a team entering an IDLH environment, there must be a two-person initial rapid intervention team on the exterior of the hazard zone.
+It's important to note that OSHA's two-in, two-out regulation requires that prior to a team entering an IDLH environment, there must be a two-person initial rapid intervention team on the exterior of the hazard zone.
 The only time this rule may be set aside is if there is a reasonable confirmation of a live victim that can be saved if a crew immediately enters the IDLH without an exterior rescue crew.

 The defensive mode is chosen to isolate or stabilize and incident to ensure it does not get any worse.
 This may mean sacrificing the building on fire to save others that are not involved.

 To ensure firefighter safety near or around structures that may collapse, collapse zones should be established based on the vertical collapse danger zone that is minimally the full height of the wall and a horizontal collapse danger zone that is minimally the full length of the wall.

 Factors to consider when establishing collapse potential include:

-Type of occupancy
+- Type of occupancy

-Bulges in walls
+- Bulges in walls

-Cracks in walls, either exterior or interior
+- Cracks in walls, either exterior or interior

-Sounds of structural movement
+- Sounds of structural movement

-Water flowing through exterior masonry walls
+- Water flowing through exterior masonry walls

-Water run-off is smaller in quantity than amount being pumped by apparatus
+- Water run-off is smaller in quantity than amount being pumped by apparatus

-Truss construction with direct fire involvement for longer than 5-10 minutes
+- Truss construction with direct fire involvement for longer than 5-10 minutes

 You should consider the placement of apparatus to prevent injury or damage when the initial or subsequent structures collapse.
 Attempt to place apparatus in a position that allows for safety should the fire location impinge upon apparatus.
 And the first defensive line should be placed to protect life, and emergency egress, then placed to protect the most endangered exposure.
 The second line will be placed using the same criteria.

 In addition, consider hazardous processes when deploying initial lines; they may endanger multiple occupancies.
 Exposure lines work best by cooling the exterior of the exposure being protected, then additional lines may be effective when water is put on the original fire.
 Also, use the most appropriate appliance to deliver the amount of water required to control the fire in the most effective fashion, such as blitz nozzles for a rapid ground level attack.

 Offensive and defensive modes are separate tactics.
 A defensive attack may be used to set up for a quick interior attack (transitional attack), but they should not occur at the same time.
 The incident commander must announce the strategy when changing from offensive to defensive and ensure all personnel are aware of the fact and that a PAR is completed prior to a complete tactical shift.

-In addition, ensure that initial risk assessment has confirmed that the structure of the fire is not so involved that collapse is imminent, fire dynamics are understood, truss impingement times can be estimated with some accuracy, OSHA's two-in-two-out policy is adhered to and that sufficient resources are present to deal with both fire attack and rescue tactics.
+In addition, ensure that initial risk assessment has confirmed that the structure is not so involved that collapse is imminent, fire dynamics are understood, truss impingement times can be estimated with some accuracy, OSHA's two-in-two-out policy is adhered to and that sufficient resources are present to deal with both fire attack and rescue tactics.

-Coordinated and communicated ventilation
+- Coordinated and communicated ventilation.

-The second line stretched should be a back-up line of the same size or larger than the first line deployed
+- The second line stretched should be a back-up line of the same size or larger than the first line deployed.

-Never stretch a dry line into the fire compartment
+- Never stretch a dry line into the fire compartment.

-If the next in engine may not get on scene before your water tank is empty, get your own water supply line when possible.
-Advise ability to obtain a water supply line with initial size-up report
+- If the next in engine may not get on scene before your water tank is empty, get your own water supply line when possible.

-When possible, protect the main areas of egress, both for victims and firefighters
+- When possible, protect the main areas of egress, both for victims and firefighters.